-If after this screening visit you are eligible and you decide to participate in the study, you will be asked to complete 19 additional visits that will take place over 19 to 20 weeks.
+If after this screening visit, you are eligible and you decide to participate in the study, you will be asked to complete 19 additional visits that will take place over 19 to 20 weeks.
 These visits will occur over video chat.
-You will also be asked to come to our offices every week at University of Vermont Medical Center (UHC Campus) to exchange your study product.
-The first 2 visits will last about 2 hours each and will be about a week apart.
-In these visits, we will ask you questions related to your health, cigarette smoking, e-cigarette use, drug (both your opioid maintenance medication and illicit drug use) and alcohol use, and mood.
-We will ask you to prepare a urine or saliva sample to check for illicit drug use.
+You will be also be asked to come to our offices every week at University of Vermont Medical Center (UHC Campus) to exchange your study product.
+The first 2 video chats will last about 2 hours each and will be about a week apart.
+In these visits, we will ask you questions related to your health, cigarette smoking, e-cigarette use, drug and alcohol use, and mood.
+We will ask you to prepare a urine or saliva sample to check for illegal drug use.
 If we ask for a saliva sample, you will provide the saliva sample over video chat while the staff observes.
 If we ask for a urine sample, we will ask that you use the bathroom during the time of your visit, that you bring the urine sample in the cup that we send to you to your phone or computer and test the urine while we are on video chat.

 If you are eligible after these screening visits you are eligible and you have decided to participant in the study, you will be asked to complete for 19 additional visits that will take place over 19 to 20 weeks.
 You will also be asked to come to our offices at University of Vermont Medical Center (UHC Campus) to exchange your product.
 The first 2 baseline visits after screening will last about 2 hours each and will be about a week apart.
 In these visits, we will ask you questions related to your health, cigarette smoking, e-cigarette use, drug and alcohol use, and mood.
-We will also ask you to prepare a urine sample during one of these visits.
-You are to bring that urine sample to the lab, and we will give you a storage cup for this urine sample.
+We will also ask you to prepare a urine sample during one of these visits to bring to the lab, and we will give you a storage cup for this urine sample.
 We will test the urine samples for levels of nicotine and other chemicals that are in cigarettes.